intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 ## 7.1.4 Inference with Fine-tuned model

 After merging and deploying the models, we can test the performance of the fine-tuned model.
-The detailed instructions of running LLM inference with BigDL-LLM optimizations could be found in [Chapter 6](../ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md), here we quickly go through the preparation of model inference.
+The detailed instructions of running LLM inference with IPEX-LLM optimizations could be found in [Chapter 6](../ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md), here we quickly go through the preparation of model inference.

 ### 7.1.4.1 Inference with the Fine-tuned Model